AdityaNambiar/ReactFunctional/README.md

     f.
 Expose the appropriate port.
     g.
 Specify 'node index.js' to start the web server in docker containers.
 - For this project particularly, I am going to host my node API server on a container as well.
 So write a Dockerfile for that.
+3. How are you manually setting up a Jenkins Pipeline job?:
+a.
+Under "Pipeline" section, choose Definition to be "Pipeline script from SCM".
+b.
+SCM field's value should be 'Git'.
+c.
+Give Repository URL as the local filesystem project directory (path to working directory on filesystem)

 ## Reference URLs:

 ["Back-End Integration" section](https://create-react-app.dev/docs/proxying-api-requests-in-development)